 "MillMapper is unique in its ability to capture and provide visualisation of very large amounts of highly accurate data and report it in meaningful and valuable way to mining operators"

-New products for wear applications are being developed with CrusherMapper and TransferMapper now being offered around the globe.
+New products for wear applications were developed with CrusherMapper and TransferMapper now being offered around the globe.

 Locally grown company Scanalyse has been bought by Outotec, the Finnish minerals and metals processing technology and services supplier.